scenerystack/community/docs/reference/api/chipper/getStringModule.md

 # getStringModule

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/chipper/blob/main/js/browser/getStringModule.ts](https://github.com/phetsims/chipper/blob/main/js/browser/getStringModule.ts) for the most up-to-date information.

 ## Overview

 Given a requirejsNamespace, we filter out strings from phet.chipper.strings that start with it, and construct an